Anthracnose & Perennial Cankers of Apple

 There are no fungicides registered for control of anthracnose and perennial canker in Canada.
 Fungicides applied for other diseases such as apple scab may help to reduce the numbers of new infections.
 Limited local data indicate that using Inspire Super for scab or mildew, or Senator for mildew, may also provide some preventative suppression of fungal cankers.

 Cankers produce spores that can infect fruit late in the season resulting in post-harvest rots in storage.
 Captan is registered for control of bull's-eye rot and can be applied up to 7 days before harvest.
-A pre-harvest spray with ziram for pinpoint scab will also help to control Bull’s eye rot.

 Updated December 2016